Join the Scotiabank StartRight® Program designed for Newcomers and get up to $2,200* in value in the first year.

 Housing

-“We need to do a better job of making it easier and safer for newcomers to find good housing options in Canada,” said Oren Singer, co-founder and CEO of Sparrow.
-“There’s a ton of underutilized housing space in the form of spare rooms and basements.
+This Sparrow-Prepare for Canada initiative provides immigrants and international students with accommodation sharing, another alternative to apartments, condos, or house renting.
+“We need to make it easier and safer for newcomers to find good housing options in Canada,” said Oren Singer, co-founder and CEO of Sparrow.
+“There’s a ton of underutilized housing space in the form of spare rooms and basements.”

 Oren Singer, Co-founder and CEO, Sparrow